pmeaney/timetracker/README.md

 #### Basic install workflow
 To set this up locally for yourself would require a few steps:
 - Install & configure postgreSQL
+- Clone this project.
-- Clone & install this project in two locations:
+- Install at two locations:
-  - root directory
+  - root directory  (For the clientside development package.json)
-  - server directory: ./src/server
+  - server directory: ./src/server (For the serverside development package.json)
 - Create .env file credentials (DB, API)
 - Run knex db migrations & seeding, and manually create sessions table for express-sessions
 - Compile frontend client with webpack configuration files